-This 13-minutes you will spend reading this, will probably be the best investment you have made today!
-Why, because you will learn how to beat your competition, be better than them, and scale your business! 🙂
+The 13 minutes you will spend reading this will probably be the best investment you have made today!
+Why?
+Because you will learn how to compete and beat your competition, be better than them and scale your business!

-A few weeks before I will start writing this article, I wanted to make a better relationship with Gerard Compte from FindThatLead.
-In the first message I wrote to him, in the P.S. section I said:
+A few weeks before I started writing this article, I had reached out to Gerard Compte from „FindThatLead“to make a better business relationship with him.
+In the first message I had written in the P.S. section, I said:

 “Good Luck in slaying your mortal enemies Gerard! ;)”

-“There are no enemies, just a good people called competitors who are helping us to understand our market and customers better.
+“There are no enemies; just good people called competitors who are helping us to understand our market and customers better.
 Competition is the best thing you will have in business.”

-When I thought a little bit about it, I didn’t have another option except to agree with that.
+When I thought it through, I didn’t have another option but to agree with that.

 - Why the best product on the market doesn’t always win